codalab/codalab-competitions/docs/SETUP.md

 # Setup

-To setup all of Codalab you'll need to create a storage container (AWS S3 or Azure) and configure a `.env` file which will store your settings like: storage keys, SSL certificate paths and ports that are open.
+#### To setup all of Codalab

+You'll need to create a storage container (AWS S3 or Azure) and configure a `.env` file which will store your settings like: storage keys, SSL certificate paths and ports that are open.

-To just run a worker attached to a queue go to the [run a compute worker](#run-a-compute-worker) section.
+#### To just run a worker

+If you're just attaching to a queue go to the [run a compute worker](#run-a-compute-worker) section.

 ## On Mac/Linux